The Confining Transition in the Bosonic BMN Matrix Model: Conclusions

 We also find in our study, that the eigenvalue distribution for the gauge field in the temperature range $T_{c1} < T < T_{c2}$ (where $T_{c1}$ and $T_{c2}$ are the pseudo-critical temperatures measured at finite $N$) can be fit by the proposed function

 In this case the prediction for the Polyakov loop, or $u_1$ of (\ref{u_n}), in this temperature interval is $u_1=\frac{p}{2}$.

-However, we find no evidence for the partial deconfinement discussed in \cite{Hanada:2019czd} and \cite{Hanada:2018zxn} in the context of the current bosonic BMN model.
-These authors argue that partial deconfinement explains the dependence of the Polyakov loop in the intermediate region between the two transitions.
-This would imply that, as the temperature is reduced from the upper critical temperature, an increasing fraction of the eigenvalues would be confined while others would remain deconfined.
-By examining the eigenvalues in detail we find, in contrast, that what happens is that the eigenvalues fluctuate between the gapped and ungapped phase (see Figure \ref{Fig:hiplotAndEVdists} and similar behaviour for $\mu=0$ in \cite{Bergner:2019rca}) and that it is the spacing of the eigenvalues and hence their distribution that changes.
+This distribution \eqref{mixeddensity} does not simply mean the system is in the ungapped, non-uniform phase, which is conjectured to be a partially deconfined phase.
+The distribution can be realised in simulations via two ways: One way is that the eigenvalue distribution is in this form at each Monte Carlo step, and the other is that this form is realised only as an average of different kinds of distributions over Monte Carlo time.
+We observe, in this matrix model, the distribution near the transition temperature is realised in the latter way.
+By examining the eigenvalues in detail we find that what happens is that the eigenvalues fluctuate between the gapped and ungapped phase (see Figure \ref{Fig:hiplotAndEVdists} and similar behaviour for $\mu=0$ in \cite{Bergner:2019rca}) and that it is the spacing of the eigenvalues and hence their distribution that changes.
 Since Monte Carlo simulations should realise possible physical states of the system, superposition of the two phases is how the distribution \eqref{mixeddensity} is realised.
-Thus, the behaviour does not fit the picture of partial deconfinement.
+Therefore it is understood as the interpolation $\rho=(1-p)\rho_u+p \rho_c$ between the uniform distribution $\rho_u=\frac{1}{2\pi}$ and the critical density $\rho_c=\frac{1+\cos(\theta)}{2\pi}$, where $p$ is the probability of finding the system in the phase with critical density $\rho_c$, which corresponds to the endpoint density of the deconfined phase.
+Although configurations with $0<p<1/2$ in the Monte Carlo trajectories, they make a negligible contribution to the distribution.